codio/knowledge/source/instructors/authoring/assessments/sense-network.rst

   - Gradeable - Toggle to enable if the asessment is to be used within the grade total for the assignment.
 If disabled, students can be given feedback on their submission for this assessment without it being graded.

     ..
-Note:: The **Answer and Rationale** does not return anything to the student if the assignment is not gradable.
+Note:: The **Rationale** does not return anything to the student if the assignment is not gradable.
 When enabled, each submission overrides any previous submissions for grading purposes.

   - **Points** - Enter the score if the student selects the correct answer.
 You can choose any positive numeric value.
 If this is an ungraded assessment, enter zero (0).

   - **One Attempt Only** - Toggle to enable if you want to restrict the student to only answering the question once.
 If disabled, students can edit their answer until the assignment is marked as completed.

-  - **Show Answer and Rationale to Students** - Toggle to enable if you want both the answer and the rationale for the answer to the student.
+  - **Show Rationale to Students** - Toggle to enable if you want both the answer and the rationale for the answer to the student.

-  - **Answer and Rationale** - Enter guidance for the assessment.
+  - **Rationale** - Enter guidance for the assessment.
 This is visible to the teacher when the project is opened in the course or when opening the student's project.
 This guidance information can also be shown to students after they have submitted their answer and when they reload the assignment after marking it as completed.

 4. Click **Metadata** in the left navigation pane and complete the following fields: